shiningrain/DREAM/Extented_Report.md

 ![figure](./SupplementalExperimentResults/demo.png)

 For the ``Model 1`` with an initial score of 0.52 and the conditions as ``OA-NC-NG-NW``, as shown in the 14th column of [the priority table](./SupplementalExperimentResults/PriorityTable.md), the action with the highest priority is ``block type=xception``, which means that the object in this action is ``block type`` and the new value for it is ``xception``.
-This action will change the model architecture to \textit{XceptionNet}.
+This action will change the model architecture to *XceptionNet*.
 After applying this action and generating the ``Model 2``, the search score in training has increased to 0.78, and the conditions have turned to ``XA-NC-NG-NW``, whose priority is listed in the last column of [the priority table](./SupplementalExperimentResults/PriorityTable.md).
 The action with the highest priority in current conditions is ``pretrained=True``.
 However, when building ``Model 2``, the hyperparameter ``pretrained`` has already been set to ``True``.